 Once Maude escapes her sky-high prison, Shadow In The Cloud escapes any semblance of sense.
 From its first scene, the film sets up there’s something in the sky.
 So the creature feature elements work.
 Meanwhile, Maude is established as a pilot with a lot of fly time and a take-no-shit attitude.
 It is not remotely suggested she has the power to scale the outside of a plane in flight while upside down and with her bare hands.
 It’s preposterous.
 This bizarre scene throws the narrative logic of the movie into a nosedive from which it cannot recover.
 Then comes a barrage of bad ideas that should make any audience face-palm.

 Still, it’s easy to see why Moretz signed on.
 While there’s a decent-sized cast, most of the screentime is firmly on her.
-Not only does she get to wear a Ripley-style flight suit, but also she gets to kick butt in it.
+Not only does she get to wear a Ripley-style flight suit but also she gets to kick butt in it.
 To top it all off, the satchel reveal gives Maud the opportunity to monologue about her life, her pain, and her purpose.
-Moretz clicks into the action beats, drop-jawed in shock then sneering with tenacity.
+Moretz clicks into the action beats, mouth agape in shock then sneering with tenacity.
 However, she struggles with the film’s emotional beats, turning a pivotal moment into a cringe-worthy one.
 The supporting cast (Nick Robinson, Callan Mulvey, Taylor John Smith, Beulah Koale, Joe Witkowski, Byron Coll, and Benedict Wall) can do little to bolster her, as they are chiefly voices over her radio.
 Beyond that, their characters are so thinly sketched that the threats against them carry no dramatic weight.

 There are some dizzying choices in Shadow In The Clouds, yet the most inexplicable might be its end beat.
 Once the story concludes, a jaunty pop song plays over the credits, while archival images of real World War II female soldiers are shown.
 In theory, this is meant to honor the inspiration of the film.
 However, considering the screenwriters felt the best way to tell a story about such a woman was to throw in buckets of insults, a mythical creature, moronic plot twists, and abrupt superpowers, this “tribute” comes off as comically tone-deaf.
 But hey, at least by that point it’s over.
 That’s something.